epfl-ada/ada-2020-project-milestone-p3-p3_dataurus/README.md

 ## Methods

-* **Google Trends data collection:** We will use [pytrends](https://pypi.org/project/pytrends/) to extract the Google Trends data and the Twitter API for the tweets.
+* **Google Trends data collection:** We will use [pytrends](https://pypi.org/project/pytrends/) to extract the Google Trends data.
 * **Sentiment analysis:** We will classify each headline by assigning a {-1, 1} label indicating whether it was negative or positive, respectively.
+We will use an already available tool (still to be decided, e.g., [TextBlob](https://textblob.readthedocs.io/en/dev/)).
 Then, we will experiment with either performing majority voting on the news of each day and get a single label for that day or computing the average and getting a value in the range [-1, 1].
 By multiplying these numerical labels with the trends index (indicating the direction) we can get the values to train our model with.

 ## Proposed timeline